William Nelson (New York politician): Career

 Nelson was a member of New York state assembly from Westchester County from 1819 to 1821.
 He was a member of the New York state senate, 2nd District, from 1824 to 1827.
 He was a state court judge for the correction of errors in New York from 1824 to 1827.
 For thirty years he served as district attorney for Putnam, Rockland, and Westchester Counties.

 Elected as a Whig to the Thirtieth and Thirty-first Congresses as U.S. Representative from New York for the 7th District, Nelson served from March 4, 1847 – March 3, 1851.
 He resumed the practice of his profession.

 Death

-Nelson died in Peekskill, Westchester County, New York, on October 3, 1869 (age 85 years, 96 days).
+Nelson died in Peekskill, Westchester County, New York, on October 3, 1869.
 He is interred at Hillside Cemetery, Cortlandt town, Westchester County, New York.